-TWC 403 Writing for Professional Publication.
-(3)
+E TWC 403 Writing for Professional Publication.
+(3) selected semesters

 Analyzes the market and examines the publication process, including the roles of the author, editor, and reviewer.
-Pre- or corequisite: TWC
+Pre- or corequisite: TWC 401.

-TWC 411 Principles of Visual Communication.
-(3)
+E TWC 411 Principles of Visual Communication.
+(3) fall and spring

 Basic principles of visual communication in print and electronic media.
 Understanding graphic and document design, including typography and color.
 Pre- or corequisite: TWC 401.

-General Studies: I
+General Studies: L

-TWC 421 Principles of Writing with Technology.
-(3)
+E TWC 421 Principles of Writing with Technology.
+(3) fall and spring